Author: Michelle Bruhn (Page 2 of 10)

 Shrub What?

-At its heart, a shrub is a sweetened fruit syrup mixed with vinegar as a way to preserve summer flavors.
+At its heart, a shrub is a sweetened fruit syrup mixed with vinegar to preserve summer flavors.
 In practice, shrubs are best sipped with friends who are as bubbly and sweet/tart as the flavors flowing from the glass.

-When I first made shrubs, I cooked my rhubarb (and other fruits) then strained the juice and added vinegar.
-But there is a fresher flavor with fermenting—which may seem counterintuitive, but hear me out.
-When you skip cooking the fruit you retain some great high notes from the rhubarb that get cooked out in other versions.
+When I first made shrubs, I cooked my rhubarb (and other fruits), then strained the juice and added vinegar.
+But there is a fresher flavor with fermenting.
+This may seem counterintuitive, but hear me out.
+When you skip cooking the fruit, you retain some great high notes from the rhubarb.
 Similar to fresh strawberry jam versus cooked strawberry jam…

-Stephanie Thurow, a friend and coauthor of our book, Small-Scale Homesteading is also a master food preserver of Minnesota from Scratch .
+Stephanie Thurow, my friend and coauthor of Small-Scale Homesteading, is also a master food preserver at Minnesota from Scratch.
 She first opened my eyes to fermenting shrubs and I will never go back!

 The name alone gives you a warm fuzzy feeling and I can tell you from personal experience, their greenhouse is wonderfully warm even in the depths of winter… or at least most winters.